 The best solution here is to get in touch with an HVAC professional and make sure the airflow remains high by regularly cleaning the air filters and the air conditioner.

 5) Electrical Failure

 So, it’d be best to shut off the air conditioner entirely and call an HVAC professional to have a look.
-Be prepared for the worst; the damage might be too far gone that repairing the unit is expensive than getting a new one.
+Be prepared for the worst; the damage might be too far gone and repairing the unit is more expensive than getting a new one.

 How Can You Avoid Air Conditioner Smoke Issues?

 If your air conditioner isn’t blowing smoke anymore or you’ve been forced to get a new air conditioner because of the damage extent, here are general tips that can help you avoid the problem entirely.

 Cleaning an AC air filter is a simple process.
 All you need is to snap the air filter out of the unit and use clean water to remove the dirt and debris that accumulated since the last time you cleaned it.

 Consider changing it if it’s too dirty or a couple of months old (3 months or more).
 Changing the AC’s air filter is also easy and cheap.
 A new air filter will prevent the unit from blowing smoke and better the air quality in your home.